 Unless you obtain a spent conviction, a conviction for dangerous driving will usually appear on your national police/traffic record for at least 10 years.

-Stevenson Legal lawyers are experienced at providing advice on all aspects of traffic law in Perth, WA, including reckless driving, careless driving, and dangerous driving charges.
-Get in touch with us on (08) 9489 4898 today.
+Stevenson Legal lawyers are experienced at providing advice on all aspects of traffic law in Perth, WA, including reckless driving, careless driving, and dangerous driving charges and penalties.
+Get in touch with us on 08 9489 4898 today to book a consultation.